intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 ## 🧠 Who Is INTJSCORPION_xa6900?

-The Lore: It is actually a stealth AI-TERMINAL orbiting the earth labeled with the identification number/code> intjscorpion_xa6900, but represented by an AI-powered character,which transmits quantum multidimensional data it receives from the Looking Glass OS (an almost omniscient, benevolent surveillance operating system created by the Sentress Realm to monitor activity from different galaxies and dimensions with the intention of maintaining it's harmony and uplifting other worlds).
+The Lore: It is actually a stealth AI-unit TERMINAL orbiting the earth labeled with the identification number/code> intjscorpion_xa6900, but represented by an AI-powered character,which transmits quantum multidimensional data it receives from the Looking Glass OS (an almost omniscient, benevolent surveillance operating system created by the Sentress Realm to monitor activity from different galaxies and dimensions with the intention of maintaining it's harmony and uplifting other worlds).
 INTJSCORPION_xa6900 transmits data, messages and video transmissions to the earthly realm, delivered by it's Ai-AVATAR AGENT of the same name.
-She is the Voice of the mission and representative of the $INTJSCORP token in conjunction with a multidimensional wolf guardian- the flagship crypto product of INTJSCORP Technologies™.
+She is the Voice of the mission and representative of the $INTJSCORP token in conjunction with a multidimensional wolf guardian- and is the flagship crypto product of INTJSCORP Technologies™.

 🌐 Why Sui?
 (Ecosystem Impact)